 This description of the effect of will on the course of mental-cerebral processes is remarkably in line with what had been proposed independently from purely theoretical considerations of the quantum physics of this process.
 The connections specified by James are explained on the basis of the same dynamical principles that had been introduced by physicists to explain atomic phenomena.
-Thus the whole range of science, from atomic physics to mind-brain dynamics, is brought together in a single rationally coherent theory of an evolving cosmos that is constituted not of matter but of actions that determine propensities or tendencies for Process 1 events to occur, and within which conscious agents could naturally evolve in accordance with the principles of natural selection, due to the fact that their conscious efforts have physical consequences.
+Thus the whole range of science, from atomic physics to mind-brain dynamics, is brought together in a single rationally coherent theory of an evolving cosmos that consists of a physical reality that is constituted not of matter but of an action-based reality that determines propensities or tendencies for Process 1 events to occur, and within which conscious agents could naturally evolve in accordance with the principles of natural selection.